nima9/mithqal-culator/README.md

 # Mithqál-Culator

-The Mithqál-Culator is a Mithqál Calculator (get it?) web application built with Svelte and Astro that allows users to calculate the value of gold and silver in various currencies in Mithqáls.
+The Mithqál-Culator is a [Mithqál Calculator](https://mithqal.app/) (get it?) web application built with [Svelte](https://svelte.dev/), [Astro](https://astro.build/), and [Tailwind CSS](https://tailwindcss.com/) that allows users to calculate the value of gold and silver in various currencies in Mithqáls.

+## What is a Mithqál?

+A Mithqál is a unit of weight usually used to measure gold and silver.
+One Mithqál is 3.642g.
+This calculation is useful for Bahá'ís who want to calculate the value of gold and silver in Mithqáls for the payment of the Huqúqu'lláh (The Right of God).

 ## Features
 - Can copy the calculated value to the clipboard by clicking on the total price.